daelmaselli/spotify-shuffler/README.md

 a playlists and adds it to the current user's Spotify library.

 ## Usage
+Create a new Spotify application on the following link: https://developer.spotify.com/dashboard/applications.
-Be sure to be located in the root directory of this project.
+Thereafter, open up the command line and be sure to be located in the root directory of this project.

 ### Setup
 Create a new file called `spotipy.ini` and give it the following content.